plentymarkets/docs-raw/plentyInterface/Order.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$with</td>
         <td>The relations to load in the Order instance.
-The relations available are: "addresses", "events", "dates", "relation", "reference", "location", "payments" and "comments".
+The relations available are: "addresses", "events", "dates", "relation", "reference", "location", "payments", "documents" and "comments".
 If you want to load relations, you need to include at least one, but you can also include several or all.</td>
     </tr>
 </table>